Same-sex marriage (SSM) In Pennsylvania

-In 1996, Pennsylvania passed a state Defense of Marriage Act that limits marriage to a voluntary union of one woman and one man.
-Further, the law prevents the state from recognizing same-sex marriages (SSMs) solemnized in out-of-state.
+In 1996, prompted by the fear that Hawaii might legalize same-sex marriate (SSM), Pennsylvania passed a state Defense of Marriage Act that limits marriage to a voluntary union of one woman and one man.
+Further, the law prevents the state from recognizing same-sex marriages (SSMs) legally solemnized out-of-state.

-As of 2013-AUG, in the U.S., the District of Columbia and thirteen states recognize same-sex marriages, but Pennsylvania is not one of them.
-A contiguous group of states to the North and East of Pennsylvania do recognize same-sex marriages.
-They are Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.
+As of early 2014, in the U.S., the District of Columbia and thirteen states recognized same-sex marriages, but Pennsylvania was not one of them.
+A contiguous group of states to the North and East of Pennsylvania do recognize same-sex marriages: Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont.
 Also North of Pennsylvania lie the ten provinces and three territories of Canada, all of which achieved marriage equality in 2005-JUL.
-Pennsylvania remains the only northeastern state with neither same-sex marriages or civil unions.
+Pennsylvania remains the only northeastern state that prohibits same-sex couples from marrying or entering into civil unions.

 Topics included in this section: